 There are male stereotypes you can rely on when shooting men’s boudoir photoshoots.
-But as a professional photographer, your job is to highlight the personality of your model in the image.
+But as a professional photographer, your job is to highlight your model’s personality in the image.

-Maybe the man you are photographing is a sweet and innocent guy who doesn’t look natural in macho postures.
+Maybe the man you photograph is a sweet, innocent man who doesn’t look natural in macho postures.
 Get to know your subject’s personality and let it shine through your boudoir photos.

 To get inspiration, talk to your model.
 Maybe you could ‘document’ his daily routine at home through your photos.
 Or you could have a look at fashion editorials or ads.
 They often tell stories you can draw inspiration from.

-Looking for tips to start a portrait photography business?
-Why not check out our ebook Profit from Portraits next!
+Are you looking for tips to start a portrait photography business?
+Why not check out our eBook, Profit from Portraits, next?